jballant/backbone-base-and-form-view/README.md

 **Why??**

 'Subviews' are a concept used often in Backbone without an official way to actually manage them.
 Backbone is nice enough to let you do pretty much whatever you want, but as a result it doesn't really provide that many structures to help you deal with a more complicated application -- it lets you decide what you want to do.
-Backbone.BaseView adds the SubViewManager component to standardize a little bit what can often end up being a wild west in terms of what people are doing deal with all the moving pieces inside their views.
+Backbone.BaseView adds the SubViewManager component to help standardize what can often end up being a wild west in terms of what people are doing to deal with all the moving pieces inside their views.

 **Example scenario**: Say you want to make a table view based on a collection and it's models.
-You can make a TableView, then RowView sub views for it's rows, and then CellView sub views for each column cell in the RowView instance.
+You can make a TableView, then RowView subviews for it's rows, and then CellView subviews for each column cell in the RowView instance.
 (See [our basic implementation](http://1stdibs.github.io/backbone-base-and-form-view/examples/example-table.html) as an example.)

 This allows you to focus only on the functionality of the ColView and it's UI in isolation of the TableView.
 With Backbone.BaseView, any BaseView can publish events that 'bubble' up or 'descend' down the hierarchy of views, not to mention a set of other functions to help you standardize how your views instantiate each other and communicate with one another.